dotnet/roslyn/C#-Interactive-Walkthrough.md

 29-Jun-17,69.38,69.49,68.09,68.49,28918715
 ```

 13. Now we can see what the structure of the data is.
 Let's build a query to extract the volume from the last column (Skip(1) skips header row).
-You can use ```Shift+Enter``` at the end of a line to avoid executing the input until you�ve entered everything; ```Enter``` only evaluates if the expression looks complete:
+You can use ```Shift+Enter``` at the end of a line to avoid executing the input until you've entered everything; ```Enter``` only evaluates if the expression looks complete:

 ```csharp
 var prices = csv.Split('\n').Skip(1)